-Tata AIG uses a mobile phone application to approve and settle claims for its cattle insurance product.
-Through an application developed especially for claims, the agent sends photographs of the dead animal to the central server.
-The central server sends an email to the claims team with the on-the-spot survey report for the customer immediately.
+email to the claims team with the on-the-spot survey report for the customer immediately.
 Previously, it used to take up to 20 days for the documentation and survey report to reach the claims team.
 Claims assessors compare the photographs with those taken at the time of enrolment.
 Specific features like the distance between the horns, or coloured patches on the skin are compared to verify the identity of the animal.
 Once the claim is approved, confirmation is sent to the customer by SMS.
 This process has reduced the claims turnaround time to 6 days from about 30 days earlier.
 However, the biggest challenge currently is ensuring that the assessors are comfortable with the process.
-There is a need to have the software in the local language, so that there is better understanding in the implementation phase.47
+There is a need to have the software in the local language, so that there is better understanding in the implementation phase.46

-- 44. Mobile-phone technology can also be an important instrument for data management and analysis.
+44. Mobile-phone technology can also be an important instrument for data management and analysis.
 Customer and premium details can be stored on the mobile phone of the agent and then transmitted to the server of the insurer.
-The mobile phone user data can also inform the customer profile of the insurer. - 45.
-According to the Application Paper on Regulation and Supervision Supporting Inclusive Insurance Markets innovations in technology can be required and should be permitted in regulation and supervision to overcome barriers to access while protecting the policyholders48.
-It can however be a challenge to supervisors to keep up with the speed at which technical innovations in insurance distribution are being deployed. - 46.
-These developments come with certain challenges.
+The mobile phone user data can also inform the customer profile of the insurer.

+45. According to the Application Paper on Regulation and Supervision Supporting Inclusive Insurance Markets innovations in technology can be required and should be permitted in regulation and supervision to overcome barriers to access while protecting the policyholders47.

+46. These developments come with certain challenges.
 The customer will need to understand and be able to perform the required (trans)actions by mobile phone.
 Where literary and numeracy are an issue customers may trust others, for example the agent, to perform the necessary actions creating a risk of abuse.
-There is are also a privacy risk and cybercrime risksin respect of the handling of customer data.
+There are also privacy and cybercrime risks.
 Large inclusive insurance schemes using modern digital means of communication quickly reach millions of people.
 Data leakage and misuse can take a very large scale very quickly.
-Moreover, low income customers are often uninformed about the importance of data protection, potential of abuse etc. Offerings via mobile phone might give opportunity for misinformation to the customer if the (correct) product information is not properly disclosed. - 47.
-Ensuring the proper quality of agents through training is also a point of attention, even more so if there is a high turnover in agents.
-Where there is no or limited face-to-face contact between customer and agent the risk of misuse or misinformation is exacerbated. - 48.
-For the insurer reliance on a digital network will create various IT-related risks.
+Moreover, low income customers are often uninformed about the importance of data protection, potential of abuse etc. Offerings via mobile phone might give opportunity for misinformation to the customer if the (correct) product information is not properly disclosed.

+47. Ensuring the proper quality of agents through training is also a point of attention, even more so if there is a high turnover in agents.
+Where there is no or limited face-to-face contact between customer and agent the risk of misuse or misinformation is exacerbated.

+48. For the insurer reliance on a digital network will create various IT-related risks.
 The computer server capacity should be such that the insurer can manage and process the volume of data entered into the system without negatively affecting the continuity of the system.
 Also, the use of third party providers to which the development, operation or maintenance of the IT systems has been outsourced should be properly managed.
 Furthermore, the integrity of the system should be safeguarded against any forms of cybercrime, including malware.

+49. The use of mobile phone technology in insurance will likely affect multiple supervisors.
+One or more insurance supervisors are involved in respect of the prudential and conduct of business aspects of the insurance business.
+Regarding payments also banking supervisors and/or authorities responsible for oversight of the payment systems will have a responsibility.
+The use of mobile phone technology and digital networks will entail the involvement of telecom supervisors/regulators.
+These categories of supervisors and regulators will need to coordinate and cooperate to the greatest extent possible to avoid initiatives that unnecessarily interfere with and harm the interests of the customer.